Sleep Disorders Center

 The St. John Sleep Disorders Center is a full-service center for the diagnosis and treatment of sleep disorders.
 Conveniently located on the St. John Medical Center campus, the Center includes 10 hotel-like private bedrooms with private bathroom and shower facilities.
 The adjoining high-tech monitoring area is equipped with polysomnographs and other sensitive instrumentation used to detect sleep issues.

 At the Sleep Disorders Center, we evaluate patients' respiration and other physiologic measurements while they sleep.
 Small electrodes are attached to the skin to measure snoring, eye and leg movements, muscle and brain wave activity, oxygen saturation, respiratory effort and heart rate.
 Breathing is monitored by measuring airflow at the nose and mouth.
 These measures do not interfere with normal breathing, and no significant discomfort or risk is involved.

 Think you may have a sleep disorder?
-Click here to access the Epworth test, a brief series of questions which can help you determine if you have a problem.
+Click here to view the Epworth test, a brief series of questions that can help you determine whether you have a sleep problem.

 1923 S. Utica Ave. | Tulsa, OK 74104